-Due to this reason, a lot of children grow up not knowing what setting of goals entails because there’s no grooming from parents, elder siblings, relatives or childhood advisors when they themselves do not see the importance of these goals, which takes us to reason number 2
+Due to this reason, a lot of children grow up not knowing what setting goals entails because there’s no grooming from parents, elder siblings, relatives, or childhood advisors when they themselves do not see the importance of these goals, which takes us to reason number 2

 Most people feel that goals are not important because they don’t even know the importance of goals and neither do they believe in the achievement of set goals.

-As stated earlier, parents cannot impart in their children the proper orientation because they are ignorant and probably do not realize the importance of goal setting and its role in our success story.
+As stated earlier, parents cannot impart to their children the proper orientation because they are ignorant and probably do not realize the importance of goal setting and its role in our success story.

-Most of the time people imbibe such mentality not because they have the assurance that goals really aren’t important but because they just don’t know how to set these goals which take us to reason number 3
+Most of the time people imbibe such a mentality not because they have the assurance that goals really aren’t important but because they just don’t know how to set these goals which takes us to reason number 3